Severe Thunderstorm Warning issued for Carson, Gray by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Carson, Gray by NWS

-Effective: 2021-08-16 14:54:00 CDT Expires: 2021-08-16 15:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-16 14:49:00 CDT Expires: 2021-08-16 15:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Carson; Gray The National Weather Service in Amarillo has issued a * Severe Thunderstorm Warning for Southeastern Carson County in the Panhandle of Texas Southwestern Gray County in the Panhandle of Texas * Until 345 PM CDT. * At 253 PM CDT, a severe thunderstorm was located 8 miles southeast of White Deer, or 14 miles south of Pampa, moving south at 15 mph.
+Target Area: Carson; Gray A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM CDT FOR EAST CENTRAL CARSON AND WESTERN GRAY COUNTIES At 247 PM CDT, a severe thunderstorm was located 6 miles southeast of White Deer, or 12 miles southwest of Pampa, moving south at 15 mph.
 HAZARD...70 mph wind gusts and ping pong ball size hail.
 SOURCE...Radar indicated.
+At 237 pm CDT quarter size hail was reported 5 miles southwest of Pampa.
 IMPACT...Expect some tree damage.
 Damage is likely to mobile homes, roofs, and outbuildings.
 People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles. * Locations impacted include White Deer, Groom, Kingsmill and Lake Mcclellan.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Locations impacted include Pampa, Panhandle, White Deer and Kingsmill.
 THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0